European Union: Two-Sided Markets, Platforms and Network Effects

 Nevertheless, policymakers clearly believe that competition authorities are not doing enough to contain the market power of digital platforms.
 Reports on the future of competition law in a digital age have been published in Australia, Germany, the United Kingdom (followed up by a market study) and the United States, as well as at the EU level.
 While the proposals differed, ranging from swifter implementation of existing competition law to the development of ex ante regulation, there were some common themes that are gradually translating into concrete legislative action.
-A proposal to regulate the behaviour of some platforms across the European Union has already been adopted in 2019 and the Commission is currently consulting on a ‘possible new competition tool’ and ex ante regulation of digital platforms as part of the Digital Services Act package; the CMA’s market study calls for legislation to develop a new pro-competitive regulatory regime that should be enforced by a Digital Markets Unit; and the German parliament already amended competition law to deal with digital platforms in 2017 and is expected to add to this with another amendment in 2020.
+A proposal to regulate the behaviour of some platforms across the European Union has already been adopted in 2019 and the Commission published a first draft of its Digital Services Act package in December 2020.
+The UK Competition and Markets Authority (CMA) has recently launched its Digital Markets Unit to oversee the competitive practices of firms designated with ‘Strategic Market Status’ (SMS); and the German parliament, with the 10th amendment to its Competition Act passed in 2021, continues to build on the 2017 additions to further strengthen the Federal Cartel Office’s power to regulate the behaviour of digital platforms.

 What is a digital platform?
 What is a multisided market?

-Platforms operate in two or multisided markets.
+Platforms operate in markets with (at least) two sides.
 These are markets ‘in which [a platform] sells different products to different groups of consumers, while recognising that the demand from one group of customers depends on the demand from the other group’.
 This interdependence of demand between the different sides of the market represents an indirect network externality (INE).
 This means that platforms need to attract one group of customers to attract the other, and that they need to keep both happy to thrive.

 The platform business model is by no means new.
 Newspapers have long sold the attention of their readers to advertisers; payment cards, which allow shoppers and merchants to complete transactions, have been in circulation for decades.